AronKa-SAG/apiGatewayExamples/README.md

 ## Usage

 ### Setup
-Make sure Docker Desktop is started.
+Make sure Rancher Desktop is started.

 Once it is started and you pulled the corresponding images, you can run the [run_docker_gw.py](run_docker_gw.py) file using the following syntax:<br>
 ><code>python run_docker_gw.py *{example_name}*</code>